17 Kitchen Shelf Decor Ideas That Look Expensive (But Aren’t)

 This site contains affiliate links.
 We may earn a small commission, at no extra cost to you.
 Article may contain some images for illustrative purposes only .

 I spent three years staring at my open kitchen shelves, filling them with mismatched dishes and hoping nobody would look too closely.
-The problem wasn’t the shelves themselves, it was that I had zero idea how to make them look intentional instead of like I’d just survived a house fire.
+The problem wasn’t the shelves themselves; it was that I had zero idea how to make them look good instead of like I’d just survived a house fire.

 Warm Wood, Calm Neutrals